Wolkabout/Wolk-Arduino-Environment-Monitoring/README.md

 The Environment click sensor is hooked up to the I2C communication pins (namely 11 and 12 on the MKR1000), Vcc and ground.
 #### Software
 After registering an account on the [WolkAbout platform](https://demo.wolkabout.com/) click on Devices->Device templates.
-Then click on the plus sign to add template.
+Then click on the plus sign to add device template.
 Select "Upload".
-When prompted use the EnvironmentClick-template.json provided on our GitHub.
+When prompted use the EnvironmentClick-deviceTemplate.json provided on our GitHub.
 You should now see the template on the list.
 Click on it.
 In the next step click the Create device button, name it and be sure to send the key/pass combination to your mail or copy/paste it someplace, because you're going to need it in order to connect to the device.
 Open the .ino file and change the connection details to suit your own wifi and device.
 Change the time values if you desire so.